StefanGerlach/CarND-LaneLines-P1/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+### This is the first project of the Udacity Self Driving Car Nanodegree Program and implements a basic pipeline to detect road lanes in a video.

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./solution/grayscale.jpg "Grayscale"

----

-### Reflection
+## Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.